 Type of board: breakfast & light meals upon request

 A stay at Poggio al Sole, will provide you with what I am sure will be many memorable experiences.
-A taste of saffron like you have never tasted before: in the honey, jams, cakes and custards.
-Personalized trails for those who appreciate the great outdoors up close.
-Catching some Tuscan sun on a panoramic hillside above the Etruscan and Roman ruins of Fiesole.
+A taste of saffron like you have never tasted before, since it can be found in the honey, in the jams and cakes and custards.
+Then there are the sign-posted trails for those who appreciate the great outdoors up close.
+Catching some Tuscan sun on the panoramic hillside above the Etruscan and Roman ruins of Fiesole.
 The solemn tranquility of an intense Tuscan sunset after a day of exploring Florence and its wealth of artistic and monumental treasures.
-You are sure to add a few of your own to the list.
+You are sure to add a few of your own to the list, all of them at Poggio al Sole.

 The farmhouse and barn have been simply yet tastefully renovated, maintaining the modest charm of a Tuscan dwelling which was as a rule sensibly set among olive trees and cypresses.
 Poggio al Sole will also promise you a long list of aromatic flowers, herbs and plants including roses, lavender or rosemary.